-Students then transition into their instructional periods of the day, which has been designed to maximize opportunities for learning.
-The schedules allow for expanded academic study, with a schedule that includes English, Math, Science, History, and a rotating Electives (dance, music, PE).
-Cross curricular literacy is very important at RKMS, so all classes incorporate reading and writing techniques to build a strong literacy core.
-For example, History in all grades will incorporate fiction and non-fiction literature that are analyzed in class in addition to standards-based lessons that contextualize the concepts read about in the literature.
-These activities will build up to a DBQ.
-Science classes use chart and data analysis along with written lab reports and Claim-Evidence-Response (CER) questions.

-All grade levels also benefit from an Advisory course that encompasses organizational skills, character development, and entrepreneurship.
-Each student takes Physical Education to develop a strong mind and body, and art and music are offered to allow students to express themselves through different mediums.
+Upon conclusion of advisory, students then transition into their instructional periods of the day.
+The day has been designed to maximize opportunities for learning.
+Cross curricular literacy is very important at RKHS, so all classes incorporate reading and writing techniques to build a strong literacy core.
+For example, History in all grades will incorporate non-fiction informational texts that are analyzed in class in addition to standards-based lessons that contextualize the concepts read about in the literature.
+Each student takes Physical Education to develop a strong mind and body, and various sections of art and music are offered to allow students to express themselves through different mediums.